Reconstructing Tornadoes in 3D with Gaussian Splatting: Background

-As discussed earlier, the use of NVS for climate tasks is an underexplored topic. \cite{li2023climatenerfextremeweathersynthesis} is a NeRF based approach for simulating real-world locations under various weather scenarios, such as flooding or snow cover.
-This is achieved by calculating surface normals of a 3D scene and then applying visual queues for a desired weather effect.
-This offers a technique that can stylize real-world scenes in an automated process.
-Although this work partly deploys NVS for climate tasks (i.e. simulating rare weather events), it does not adequately represent real-world weather phenomena as the resulting scenes are imagined. \cite{AmadorHerrera:2024:Cyclogenesis} presents a NVS simulation framework for large-scale cyclones.
-Relying on tunable atmospheric parameters such as humidity and temperature, physical models are applied to simulate the procession of hurricanes and tornadoes.
-Much like the previous work, this introduces viable and visually compelling models of simulated scenes as opposed to reconstructing existing weather phenomena.
+As discussed earlier, the use of NVS for the 3D visualization and modeling of atmospheric phenomena, such as tornadoes, is an underexplored topic. \cite{li2023climatenerfextremeweathersynthesis} is a NeRF-based approach for simulating real-world locations under various weather scenarios, such as flooding or snow cover.
+This weather scenario extrapolation is achieved by calculating the surface normals of a 3D scene and then applying visual queues to create a desired weather effect, automating the stylizing of real-world scenes.
+Although \cite{li2023climatenerfextremeweathersynthesis} partly deploys NVS for weather and climate tasks (i.e., simulating rare weather events), it does not adequately represent real-world phenomena, as the resulting scenes are substantial scenario extrapolations. \cite{AmadorHerrera:2024:Cyclogenesis} presents an NVS simulation framework for large-scale cyclones.
+Relying on tunable atmospheric parameters such as humidity and temperature, physical models are applied to simulate the progression of hurricanes and tornadoes.
+Much like the previous work \cite{AmadorHerrera:2024:Cyclogenesis}, this study introduces viable and visually compelling models of simulated scenes, rather than reconstructing existing weather phenomena.